landoskape/dominoes/README.md

 # Dominoes ML Repository

 This repository contains a package for running the game of dominoes with python code.
-It has several key components, all explained in detail below.
-Overall, it contains a gameplay engine that can manage a game, a library of agents that play the game with different strategies, and a league manager, which is used to manage a group of agents that play games with each other.
+It contains a gameplay engine that can manage a game, a library of agents that play the game with different strategies, and a league manager, which is used to manage a group of agents that play games with each other.

 I developed the repository to accomplish two main goals: